teomoreno/RepData_PeerAssessment1/PA1_template.md

 median(activity_fill_date$steps)
 ```

-### Differences in activity patterns between weekdays and weekends
+### Are there differences in activity patterns between weekdays and weekends?

 Adding a weekday column to the activity set.